 Dag 29: Vikhammer – Trondheim, Nidaros (ca. 18 km)

 The last day is a day of reflection.
 You still have a couple of kilometres to go along the coast and through the outskirts of Trondheim.
-At the intersection of Saksvik once stood a cross where pilgrims stopped to have their first look at Nideros.
+At the intersection of Saksvik once stood a cross where pilgrims stopped to have their first look at Nidaros.
 Here you can look out over the fjord and the city.
-The last kilometres to go straight through the heart of Trondheim, until you finally reach the goal of your journey: the Nideros Cathedral, where St. Olav is buried.
-In Nideros you receive your well-deserved pilgrim’s degree.
+The last kilometres to go straight through the heart of Trondheim, until you finally reach the goal of your journey: the Nidaros Cathedral, where St. Olav is buried.
+In Nidaros you receive your well-deserved pilgrim’s degree.